 The signs of over-hydration from drinking too much Pedialyte are typically similar to the symptoms of water intoxication or hyponatremia.
 The most common signs of over-hydration include confusion, fatigue, nausea, vomiting, muscle cramps or weakness, headache, irritability, restlessness, and seizures.

-When a person is over-hydrated, they may also experience swelling in the hands, feet, and face due to fluid retention.
-If a person experiences any of these symptoms after drinking Pedialyte, they should seek medical attention as soon as possible.
+When over-hydrated, people may also experience swelling in the hands, feet, and face due to fluid retention.
+If someone experiences these symptoms after drinking Pedialyte, they should seek medical attention immediately.

 Long-term or chronic overhydration can lead to other severe medical conditions, such as high blood pressure and heart failure.
 Additionally, it can cause electrolyte imbalances, leading to elevated sodium levels in the bloodstream.